mediadesignpractices/othermill/eagle-othermill.md

 ## Introduction

 This article provides instructions for producing a double-sided `PCB`, designed in EAGLE, on MDP's Othermill.
-The acronym `PCB` stands for printed circuit board.
+The acronym `PCB` stands for `Printed Circuit Board`.
 Since this is double-sided, we will stick with `Pin Through Hole` (often shortened to `PTH`) components.

 ## CNC overview